 Brad was also part of the family farm operation — and found time to teach English for a year in Russia before running for public office.

-Brad and his family reside in Saskatoon.
+Brad is married and resides in Saskatoon.